vbiskit/keser/README.md

-# Save file with all
+# Save file with all which means -all is duckduckgo and urls
 ![Screenshot](savefilewithduckduckgo.png)

 ##